 On your inhale, arch

 Continue flowing back and forth from Cat Pose to Cow Pose, and connect your breath to each movement — inhale for Cow Pose and exhale on Cat Pose.
 Repeat for 5-10 rounds.

 Child’s Pose helps to stretch the hips, thighs, and ankles while reducing stress and fatigue.
 It relaxes the muscles on the front of the body while stretching the muscles of the back torso.

 Kneel on the floor.
 Touch your big toes together and sit on your heels, then separate your knees about as wide as your hips.

 Exhale and slowly lay your torso down between your thighs.
-Broaden your lower back across the back of your pelvis and narrow your hip points towards your navel, so that they nestle down onto the inner thighs.
+Broaden your lower back across the back of your pelvis and narrow your hip points towards your navel, so that they nestle down onto

 Lengthen your tailbone away from the back of your pelvis while you lift the base of your skull away from the back of your neck.

 Lay your hands on the floor alongside your torso with your palms up, and release the front of your shoulders towards the floor.